peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

  * <i>str</i>: A date-time string.

- * <i>parseObsoleteZones</i>: If set to  `true` true , this method allows obsolete time zones (single-letter time zones, "GMT", "UT", and certain three-letter combinations) to appear in the date-time string.
+ * <i>parseObsoleteZones</i>: If set to  `true`  , this method allows obsolete time zones (single-letter time zones, "GMT", "UT", and certain three-letter combinations) to appear in the date-time string.

 <b>Return Value:</b>

-An 8-element array containing the date and time, or  `null` null if  <i>str</i>
+An 8-element array containing the date and time, or  `null`  if  <i>str</i>
  is null, empty, or syntactically invalid, or if the string's year would overflow the range of a 32-bit signed integer.

 <a id="ParseDateStringHttp_string"></a>